9 min read

 Why Account Organization Matters

-Without intentional structure, enterprise Quicknode accounts become difficult to manage.
+Without intentional structure, large Quicknode accounts become difficult to manage.
 Team members see resources they don't need, making it harder to find what they're looking for.
 Access controls are either too loose (everyone can modify everything) or too rigid (admins become bottlenecks for routine tasks).
 Usage data is available but not actionable because there's no way to attribute consumption to specific teams or projects.

 Proper organization delivers three key benefits: